opnfv/storperf/docs/testing/user/introduction.rst

 Once launched, StorPerf presents a ReST interface, along with a `Swagger UI <https://swagger.io/swagger-ui/>`_ that makes it easier to form HTTP ReST requests.
-Issuing an HTTP POST to the configurations API causes StorPerf to talk to OpenStack's heat service to create a new stack with as many agent VMs and attached Cinder volumes as specified.

-After the stack is created, we can issue one or more jobs by issuing a POST to the jobs ReST API.
-The job is the smallest unit of work that StorPerf can use to measure the disk's performance.
+StorPerf enables us to run FIO on multiple VMs, containers or bare metal servers by providing a recent release of FIO, copying it to the target system and running I/O workloads specified.
+It also provides a simple API to initialize the target device and fill it with random data to ensure that performance is measured against real data, not blank media.

-While the job is running, StorPerf collects the performance metrics from each of the disks under test every minute.
+While an FIO job is running, StorPerf collects the performance metrics from each of the jobs every minute.
 Once the trend of metrics match the criteria specified in the SNIA methodology, the job automatically terminates and the valid set of metrics are available for querying.